 One of the significant downsides of installing bigger tires is a loss of torque.
 This happens mainly because of the bigger circumference and because bigger tires typically weigh more.

-While ATVs over 500cc may pack enough power to handle tires two inches larger in diameter, ATVs smaller than 500cc may begin to struggle already with a one-inch taller tire.
+While ATVs over 500cc may pack enough power to handle tires two inches larger in diameter, ATVs smaller than 500cc may begin to struggle even with a one-inch taller tire.

 Using a tire with a longer circumference is almost like installing a high gear kit on the ATV or always running it in a slightly too high gear.
-And a heavier tire means the engine needs to use more power only to turn the tire which leaves less power for acceleration.
+Also, a heavier tire means the engine needs to use more power only to turn the tire, which leaves less power for acceleration.

 Related: ATV Mud Tire Weight Comparison (With Charts)

-To gain some torque back, you can install a clutch kit or a gear reduction kit.
+You can install a clutch kit or a gear reduction kit to gain some torque back.

-A Clutch kit will be the best alternative for those that go up one or two inches in tire size and like to ride fast.
-The kit uses stiffer springs to change at what RPMs the clutching phase happens.
+A Clutch kit will be the best alternative for those who go up one or two inches in tire size and like to ride fast.
+The kit uses stiffer springs to change the RPMs at which the clutching phase happens.
 It’s like recalibrating the clutch to match the bigger wheels.
 A quality clutch kit will set you back around $300.

 A gear reduction kit is likely the best option for those that go up no more than two to three inches in tire size but go slow for the most part.
-This category of riders will be those that are into rock crawling or those that do a lot of technical riding.
-There are two main types of gear reduction kits on the markets: portal gearboxes mounted on each wheel hub or internal transmission gear reduction kits.
+This category of riders will be those who are into rock crawling or those who do a lot of technical riding.
+There are two main types of gear reduction kits on the market: portal gearboxes mounted on each wheel hub or internal transmission gear reduction kits.

-A Clutch kit AND a gear reduction kit may be required if you go up more than three inches in tire size.
+A Clutch kit AND a gear reduction kit may be required if you increase the tire size by more than three inches in tire size.

 Related: Will Bigger Tires Make an ATV Faster?
 (Or Slower?)